NOTE on antibacterial soaps: For the latest information, see FDA issues final rule on safety and effectiveness of antibacterial soaps.

 - treatments for dandruff, seborrheic dermatitis, and psoriasis

-Good manufacturing practice (GMP) is an important factor in helping to assure that your cosmetic products are neither adulterated nor misbranded.
-However, while FDA has provided guidelines for cosmetic GMP (see "Good Manufacturing Practice (GMP) Guidelines/Inspection Checklist"), no regulations set forth specific GMP requirements for cosmetics.
-In contrast, the law requires strict adherence to GMP requirements for drugs, and there are regulations specifying minimum current GMP requirements for drugs [Title 21 of the Code of Federal Regulations (CFR), parts 210 and 211].
-Failure to follow GMP requirements causes a drug to be adulterated [FD&C Act, sec.
+Regarding drugs, the law requires strict adherence to GMP requirements for drugs, and there are regulations specifying minimum current GMP requirements for drugs [Title 21 of the Code of Federal Regulations (CFR), parts 210 and 211].
+Drugs that fail to follow GMP requirements are considered to be adulterated [FD&C Act, sec.
 501(a)(2)(B)].

 Soap is a category that needs special explanation.
 That's because the regulatory definition of "soap" is different from the way in which people commonly use the word.
 Products that meet the definition of "soap" are exempt from the provisions of the FD&C Act because-even though Section 201(i)(1) of the act includes "articles...for cleansing" in the definition of a cosmetic-Section 201(i)(2) excludes soap from the definition of a cosmetic.